Fagradalsfjall – The spectacular Iceland volcano

 4 July to 2 September 2021

 The eruption cycle became less frequent, with longer breaks inbetween.
 Until the beginning of September the volcano was dancing to a steady rhythm and erupting in shifts of about 12 to 18 hours on and off.
-It needed a bit of a summer break… 😉
+Obviously it needed a bit of a summer break… 😉

 The harmonic volcanic tremor of Fagradalsfjall in August 2021.